mathworks-ref-arch/matlab-dockerfile/README.md

 ## More MATLAB Docker Resources
-* Explore pre-built MATLAB Docker Containers on Docker Hub: https://hub.docker.com/r/mathworks
+* Explore prebuilt MATLAB Docker Containers on Docker Hub&reg;: https://hub.docker.com/r/mathworks
     * [MATLAB Containers on Docker Hub](https://hub.docker.com/r/mathworks/matlab) hosts container images for multiple releases of MATLAB.
     * [MATLAB Deep Learning Containers on Docker Hub](https://hub.docker.com/r/mathworks/matlab-deep-learning) hosts container images with toolboxes suitable for Deep Learning.

 * This Dockerfile builds on the matlab-deps container image and installs MATLAB.
 For other possibilities, see the examples in the [**alternates folder**](alternates) of this repository:
     * [matlab-installer](alternates/matlab-installer) is an example of a Dockerfile that uses the matlab installer rather than mpm to install MATLAB in the container, allowing the installation of some toolboxes that are not currently supported by mpm.
+    * [building-on-matlab-docker-image](alternates/building-on-matlab-docker-image) is an example of a Dockerfile that builds on top of the [MATLAB Container Image on Docker Hub](https://hub.docker.com/r/mathworks/matlab), to install extra toolboxes.

 * Enable additional capabilities using the [MATLAB Dependencies repository](https://github.com/mathworks-ref-arch/container-images/tree/master/matlab-deps).
 For some workflows and toolboxes, you must specify dependencies.
 You must do this if you want to do any of the following tasks: